abbeyroad7/TOHP-DNDgen/README.md

+# Goal

+I built these set of scripts and wordbanks as a means of curating my own generation tool.
+The various online ones offered very little customization and required me to keep a separate tab open in my browser so I set out to build my own that solved these issues.
+By offering them to the community, I'd like the Word Banks to grow with community-fed content, and we can really flesh out what it means to play D&D homebrew-style.

 # LootGen
 A D&D Loot Generator with an emphasis on **"Theater of the Mind"** storytelling.
 Using AHK (Autohotkey) script, you can bind this utility to any hotkey of your choosing to overlay any Windows-based environment.